RemiCazoulat/Ocean/README.md

 - creating 512 waves.
 - creating 512 * 512 vertices.

-Water is blue, and the lambertian blur is nearly working.
+Water is blue, and the gaussian blur is nearly working.

 A photo and a video of what it looks like :